The First Day Experience for Supervisors/Sponsors

 The employee participates in required Center First day activities.

-The NASA Ambassador or Supervisor gets the new employee involved in
+The NASA Sponsor or Supervisor gets the new employee involved in

 meetings, projects, tours, and organization activities—right away.

 The NASA Sponsor or Supervisor schedules regular meetings for the

 first 30 days to monitor their transition to the Center community.